Learning for Purpose is holding its first outward-facing conference at Murray Edwards College on 9th May.

 *The full details of the conference and registration is available here http://genstemconf.com/.
 People of all genders, disciplines, and professions are invited to attend.
 Picture credit: Wikimedia Commons.

 - 2016 PhD Psychology

 - Downing College

-Finding creative, effective ways to reduce inequality and improve wellbeing makes me tick.
-I have been fortunate to pursue this interest through varied experiences such as co-ordinating and participating in international volunteer trips, teaching hip-hop dance classes, and co-organizing a national leadership conference.
-As an undergraduate psychology student, research assistant, and research coordinator at the University of British Columbia, I was able to further explore this passion through the lens of research.
-From investigating the effects of gender stereotyping and stereotype threat on perceived leadership aptitude, to designing a knowledge translation study to improve the health of men who have sex with men, to conducting community-based research to identify innovative methods of care for individuals with life-limiting chronic illness, I developed a fascination for the profound impact research could have on individuals, communities, and populations at-large.
-Most recently, during my MPhil in Social and Developmental Psychology at Cambridge, I examined the differential relationships between domains of gender typicality and psychosocial wellbeing.
-The aim of my PhD project is to continue studying the gender continuum and wellbeing and to move these findings into practice and policy.
-My ultimate goal is to inform professionals, educate communities, and to help develop evidence-based programs to promote gender equality and protect human rights.
+Finding creative, effective ways to reduce inequity and improve wellbeing makes me tick.
+I was fortunate to explore this passion through the lens of research as an undergraduate psychology student, research assistant, and research coordinator at the University of British Columbia.
+From investigating the effects of gender stereotyping and stereotype threat on perceived leadership aptitude, to designing a knowledge translation study to improve the health of men who have sex with men, to conducting community-based research to identify innovative methods of end-of-life care, I developed a fascination for the profound impact research could have on individuals, communities, and systems.
+During my MPhil in Social and Developmental Psychology at Cambridge, I examined the differential relationships between domains of gender typicality and psychosocial wellbeing.
+The aim of my PhD project is to design, deliver, and evaluate psychological interventions to improve gender diversity, equity, and inclusion.

 - Christ's College